This policy and its procedures applies to all pupils in the Infant and Junior School, including the EYFS.

 When the Snow Procedure comes into effect, the Head of the Junior School, or the Secretary will organise the distribution of the Snow Registers.
 The School Buses may leave early and all girls who use the buses will be collected by Assistant Staff who will escort the girls to the buses.

-Parents may come into school to collect their daughter(s).
-No parent should collect another girl, unless we have permission from that girl’s parent.
+Parents may come into school or Pre-School to collect their child/children.
+No parent should collect another child, unless we have permission from that child’s parent.

-Form Teachers should mark on their form’s Snow Register when each girl leaves.
-No girl should be allowed to leave school before 3.30, without permission (to school) from her parents.
+Form Teachers should mark on their form’s Snow Register when each child leaves.
+No child should be allowed to leave school before 3.15 (Infants) or 3.30pm (Juniors), without permission (to school) from her parents.
 The school will not close until every pupil has been collected.

 Mrs D Cawthorne and Ms F Yarlett